GLamotBach/mylibra/README.txt

 interesting to read.

 Build status:
-This project is in development stage.
-It will gain additional functionality over time as well as a more pleasant and user-friendly UI.
-For now it provides most of the intended basic functionality.
-It allows users to create their accounts, adding and editing books in their collections, find books already existing in the database, customize their profiles, add friends, mark books and read, rate and review read books,  In future, MyLibra will be expanded with additional functionality, according to road map, leading to it’s intended shape.
+The base functionality of the project is finished.
+Some additional features are planed to be added in time.
+Next stage for the project is to deploy it on a PaaS platform.

 Features:
 - User account creation.
 - Adding books to personal collection.
 - Editing books in personal collection.
 - Search functionality.
-- Public profiles
+- Public profiles.
-- Friend list
+- Friend list.
+- Book reviews.
+- Book rating.
-- Book reviews
+- Book lending manager.
+- Viewing friend’s collections.

 Planed features:

-- Book lending manager
+- Book Club.
-- Viewing friend’s collections
+- Unified notifications.
+- Friends activity feed.
 - Searching for books via ISBN API
 - And more